How to Find the Best Audiobooks for Seniors

 The books are downloaded and played from computers, smartphones, and tablet apps.

-Each service offers a free trial that lets you download books for free.
+Each service offers a free trial that lets you download books.
 That gives you a chance to test out the services before you commit.

-After the free trial period, both Audible and Audible charge a monthly subscription fee for a certain number of audiobooks per month.
+After the free trial period, both Audible and Audible charge a monthly subscription fee for a set number of audiobooks.

 Recommended for you: